WebChangeDetector/webchangedetector/README.txt

 intervals and get notified about any change.

 == Description ==
-**Make sure your website looks good after updates and other changes**
+**#1 Change Detector For WordPress**

 With WebChangeDetector you can check your website **before and after updates , installing new plugins or doing other customisations like CSS changes**.
 See all differences **marked in a screenshot**.

-Now you can make sure your updates look the way you want them to – and fix anything that does not, before your visitors do.
+Now you can make sure your website looks the way you want after installing updates – and fix anything that does not, before your visitors do.

 *   **Save troubles** with your visitors by letting us check your website after updates – for desktop and mobile.
 *   **Save time** with checking all pages yourself after some changes.